 Eric is currently the Civil Society Partnership Advisor at the UNAIDS New York U.N.
 Headquarters Liaison Office.
 He is a co-founder of ACT UP, Housing Works, Inc. and Health GAP, Inc. He is a Director on the Fire Island Pines Property Owners’ Association (FIPPOA) and serves on FIPPOA’s Charitable Foundation.

 Kendall is the Nash Professor of Law and co-founder and director of the Center for the Study of Law and Culture at Columbia University.
 He is also a visiting professor at Stanford Law School and a visiting professor in American Studies and Afro-American Studies at Princeton University.
 Kendall was a founding member of the Majority Action Caucus of ACT UP, Sex Panic! and the AIDS Prevention Action League.
 He is a former member and vice-chair of the Board of Directors of GMHC.

-Janet is a nonprofit consultant providing creative management solutions to social service and healthcare agencies.
-She is a recognized leader in the health, social justice and fundraising fields for over 35 years.
-She has previously served as Co-Chair on the board of the New York City Lesbian, Gay Bisexual and Transgender Community Center, secretary of the iHealth Board of Directors and numerous other Boards throughout her career.
+Janet was a nonprofit consultant providing creative management solutions to social service and healthcare agencies.
+She was a recognized leader in the health, social justice and fundraising fields for over 35 years.
+She served as Co-Chair on the board of the New York City Lesbian, Gay Bisexual and Transgender Community Center, secretary of the iHealth Board of Directors and numerous other Boards throughout her career.